 - Not able to control eye movements.

-- Call the doctor right away if your child has any changes in eyesight.
+- Call your doctor right away if you have any changes in eyesight.
 Rarely, this may not go away.

 - Feeling nervous and excitable.

 - Take this drug with food or milk.